Seven stages of grief

 You may be having a great day at work when an unexpected word, comment, or phrase can ruin your day.
 However, discussing this issue will help to release its tortuous grip on your body, mind, and soul.

-Connecting trauma to grief
+Connecting Trauma to Grief

 Trauma can lead to grief, and the experience of intense grief can cause various symptoms that resemble those associated with trauma.